timescale/docs/timescaledb/how-to-guides/ingest-data.md

 # Ingesting data
-By defult, TimescaleDB supports standard SQL inserts.
+By default, TimescaleDB supports standard SQL inserts.
 Additionally, you can use third party tools to build data ingest pipelines.
 A data ingest pipeline can increase your data ingest rates by using batch writes, instead of inserting data one row or metric at a time.
 Any tool that can read or write to PostgreSQL also